 - the SGI solver

+- PaStiX

 - PARDISO

 - SPOOLES [3, 4].

 - TAUCS

 - the iterative solver by Rank and Ruecker [70], which is based on the algorithms by Schwarz [74].

-Default is the first solver which has been installed of the following list: SGI, PARDISO, SPOOLES and TAUCS.
+Default is the first solver which has been installed of the following list: SGI, PaStiX, PARDISO, SPOOLES and TAUCS.
 If none is installed, the default is the iterative solver, which comes with the CalculiX package.

 The SGI solver should by now be considered as outdated.
 SPOOLES is very fast, but has no out-of-core capability: the size of systems you can solve is limited by your RAM memory.
-With 2GB of RAM you can solve up to 250,000 equations.
-TAUCS is also good, but my experience is limited to the LL^T decomposition, which only applies to positive definite systems.
+With 32GB of RAM you can solve up to 1,000,000 equations.
+TAUCS is also good, but my experience is limited to the $LL^T$ decomposition, which only applies to positive definite systems.
 It has an out-of-core capability and also offers a LU decomposition, however, I was not able to run either of them so far.
+PARDISO is the Intel proprietary solver and is about a factor of two faster than SPOOLES.
+The most recent solver we tried is the freeware solver PaStiX from INRIA.
+It is really fast and can use the GPU.
+For large problems and a high end Nvidea graphical card (32 GB of RAM) we got an acceleration of a factor between 3 and 8 compared to PARDISO.
+We modified PaStiX for this, therefore you have to download PaStiX from our website and compile it for your system.
+This can be slightly tricky, however, it is worth it!

-Next comes the iterative solver.
+What about the iterative solver?
 If SOLVER=ITERATIVE SCALING is selected, the pre-conditioning is limited to a scaling of the diagonal terms, SOLVER=ITERATIVE CHOLESKY triggers Incomplete Cholesky pre-conditioning.
 Cholesky pre-conditioning leads to a better convergence and maybe to shorter execution times, however, it requires additional storage roughly corresponding to the non-zeros in the matrix.
 If you are short of memory, diagonal scaling might be your last resort.
 The iterative methods perform well for truly three-dimensional structures.
 For instance, calculations for a hemisphere were about nine times faster with the ITERATIVE SCALING solver, and three times faster with the ITERATIVE CHOLESKY solver than with SPOOLES.
-For two-dimensional structures such as plates or shells, the performance might break down drastically and convergence often requires the use of Cholesky pre-conditioning.
+For two-dimensional structures such as plates or shells, the performance might break down drastically and convergence often requires the use of Cholesky preconditioning.
 SPOOLES (and any of the other direct solvers) performs well in most situations with emphasis on slender structures but requires much more storage than the iterative solver.
-PARDISO is the Intel proprietary solver and is to my knowledge presently the fastest.

 Finally, the parameter RELATIVE TO ABSOLUTE can be used if the coordinate system in the previous step was attached to a rotating system and the coordinate system in the present dynamic step should be absolute.
-In that case, the velocity of the rotating system is added to the relative velocity obtained at the end of the previous step in all nodes belonging to elements in which centrifugal loading was defined.
+In that case, the velocity of the rotating system is added to the relative velocity obtained at 8.43 \DYNAMIC 461 the end of the previous step in all nodes belonging to elements in which centrifugal loading was defined.
 Thereafter, the centrifugal loading is deactivated.
-For instance, suppose that you start a calculation with a STATIC step with a centrifugal load, i.e. all quantities are determined in the relative, rotating system.
+For instance, suppose that you start a calculation with a \STATIC step with a centrifugal load, i.e. all quantities are determined in the relative, rotating system.
 In a subsequent dynamic step you want to continue the calculation in the absolute system.
 In that case you need the parameter RELATIVE TO ABSOLUTE.

 In a dynamic step, loads are by default applied by their full strength at the start of the step.
-Other loading patterns can be defined by an AMPLITUDE card.
+Other loading patterns can be defined by an \AMPLITUDE card.

-- DYNAMIC - enter any parameters and their values, if needed.
+- \DYNAMIC - enter any parameters and their values, if needed.